-The chance of earthquake damage in 41763 Zip Code is about the same as Kentucky average and is much lower than the national average.
-The risk of tornado damage in 41763 Zip Code is much lower than Kentucky average and is much lower than the national average.
+The chance of earthquake damage in 40946 Zip Code is about the same as Kentucky average and is much lower than the national average.
+The risk of tornado damage in 40946 Zip Code is lower than Kentucky average and is lower than the national average.

 The earthquake index value is calculated based on historical earthquake events data using USA.com algorithms.
 It is an indicator of the earthquake level in a region.
 A higher earthquake index value means a higher chance of an earthquake.